 Etc. etc.

-Business Power

 Let’s assume that a supermarket starts tracking its avocados and it provides a better business results avoiding potential losses because of temperature variations.
 The supermarket decides then to start the import of bananas.
 A new contract will be created based on the original success, extending potential gains to this new product.
-From here a new hub of information and knowledge can be acquired and immediately put into practice in a decentralized network.
+From here a new hub of information and knowledge can be acquired and immediately be put into practice in a decentralized network.

-Where is the power of such a system?

-We can say that the power lies on the knowledge accumulated in each contract that is working as a business.
+Just as centralized companies accumulate knowledge to gain advantage from competitors, each smart contract that is properly functioning and making money will be accumulating valuable know how.
 The hubs or clusters of businesses that have the correct variables working, will succeed and be more competitive providing more traffic and more money exchange.

-We sincerely believe that the underling blockchain technology will be a powerful way forward and Paradigma is committed to create the best experience possible.
+We sincerely believe that the underlying blockchain technology together with blockstack will be a powerful way forward and Paradigma CrossCheck is committed to create the best experience possible in discovering new ways for successful businesses in a decentralized economy.